yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Building

 ??? example  "Must be on [terrainFilter]"
-	Example: "Must be on [Forest]"
+	Example: "Must be on [Fresh Water]"

 	Applicable to: Building

 ??? example  "Must not be on [terrainFilter]"
-	Example: "Must not be on [Forest]"
+	Example: "Must not be on [Fresh Water]"

 	Applicable to: Building

 ??? example  "Must be next to [terrainFilter]"
-	Example: "Must be next to [Forest]"
+	Example: "Must be next to [Fresh Water]"

 	Applicable to: Building, Improvement

 ??? example  "Must not be next to [terrainFilter]"
-	Example: "Must not be next to [Forest]"
+	Example: "Must not be next to [Fresh Water]"

 	Applicable to: Building